-Pollagh bog has one surface water outlets to the Grand Canal Supply Stream water body which is the water feed supply to the Grand Canal, and one other discharge points to the Brosna river IE_SH_25B090761 via IE_SH_25P050300.
+Pollagh bog has two surface water outlets.
+The east discharge is to the Derrycooly Stream.
+The western discharge is to the Brosna river IE_SH_25B090761 via IE_SH_25P050300.
 Peat extraction was identified as pressure in the second cycle of the river basin management plan but is not indicated as remaining so in the third cycle, currently under preparation, in relation to the Brosna River.